GLOBAL MARKETS-Global stocks dip on U.S. tax doubts

 LONDON, Nov 10 (Reuters) - World stocks edged lower on Friday on signs that U.S. tax reforms could be delayed after Senate Republicans unveiled a plan that differed significantly from the House of Representatives’ version.

-MSCI’s global stock index, which tracks shares in 47 countries, declined 0.1 percent, slipping further from a record level.
+MSCI’s global stock index, which tracks shares in 47 countries, declined 0.1 percent.

 On Thursday the global index failed by one day to post its longest winning streak since 2003 as it fell 0.4 percent following 10 days straight of gains.